-- 1. Stairs: to Lower Barracks.
+- Stairs to Lower Barracks.
 Eventually leads to Ureithel below (see 6.3, #8 above).
 Soft rock stairway is composed of Criath, a moldable stone.
 Anyone passing on the stair will leave a faint footprint and pick up a wet slime on the sole of their foot.
-The slime leaves a track which is invisible to the Mannisheye, but quite noticeable to an Orc or Dwarf. - 2.
-Food stores. - 3.
-Duty guardrooms.
+The slime leaves a track which is invisible to the Mannish eye, but quite noticeable to an Orc or Dwarf. - 2.
+Food stores - Duty guardrooms.
 Each accessible by a short flight of descending stairs.
 2 guards in each. - 4.
 Passage to Hall of Healing. - 5.
 Stairs to Main Level.
 These ascend to Main Level above (see 6.6, #30).
 They are built so that there are two sets of ten wooden stairs separated by twenty stone stairs.
 There are forty other stone steps: twenty above the lower group of wood steps and twenty above the upper.
 The wooden stairs cover 8' x 5' shafts each smooth-sided and 200 feet deep; they are filled with three feet of stagnant water.
 Victim must suffer +150 Fall/Crush attack.
 The wood is treated with an enchanted oil and will burn instantly upon the command of anyone wearing the Turtle Helm.
 Levers above each section will manually release a lock which will make them swing downward on a hinge if burdened with more than 20 lbs.
 Upper side of each shaft is 6' higher than lower side. - 6.
 Door.
 Leads to Smithy.
 Generally left open. - 7.
-Guardpost.
-Unmanned. - 8.
-Old Metals Storcroom.
-Once used by smith, now serves asgeneral storagearea. - Smithy.
-Large and well designed, but most of the good equipment was sent north to Angmar.
-Head Smith's Chambers.
-Now is used as an armony it contains: 110 Short. - Head Smith's Chambers.
-Now is used as an armory, it contains: 110 Short Shords; 200 Targer Shields; 155 Daggers; and 90 Shortbows. - Old Smithy Vault.
+Guardpost, Unmanned. - Old Metals Storeroom.
+Once used by smith, now serves as general storage area. - Smithy.
+Large and well designed, but most of the good equipment was sent north to Angmar. - Head Smith's Chambers.
+Now is used as an armory, it contains: 110 Short Shords; 200 Target Shields; 155 Daggers; and 90 Shortbows. - Old Smithy Vault.
 Locked, Absurd (-70), but not trapped.
 However, it is not now in use and is protected by a 5th lvl Symbol of the Ugliness of Orn: RR failure = victim's Appearance is lowered to 1 (RM: Presence lowered to 1). - 12.
 Quarters for Departed Smiths.
 Not in use. - 13.
 Quarters for Departed Smiths.
-Not in use. - 14.
-Precious Metals Storage Chamber.
-The door is of fits hinges and chamber is not used. - 15.
+Not in use. - Precious Metals Storage Chamber.
+The door is off its hinges and chamber is not used. - 15.
 False stair.
 Secret door is Very Hard (-20) to find.
-Door pushes in to reveal a beautiful stone stair is 10'long (10 stairs) and descends 7' to a falsesteel door set in opposite wall.
+Door pushes in to reveal a beautiful stone stair is 10' long (10 stairs) and descends 7' to a false steel door set in opposite wall.
 When 150 lbs is placed on the 4th, 5th, or 10th step, the stair slides back into wall and secret door closes.
 A shaft appears, dropping victim 60' into waters of the Ureithel (see 6.3, #1).
-On top of being Turtle-fodder, victim receives a + 25 Fall-Crush attack and ends up 11-60' under (120°) water.
-The shaft is used to feed the Turtle when necessary, so a lever mechanism for moving the stairs is set in the wall, just inside and to the right of the door.
-It is Extremely Hard (-30) to find.
+On top of being Turtle-fodder, victim receives a +25 Fall-Crush attack and ends up 11-60' under (120°) water.
+The shaft is used to feed the Turtle when necessary, so a lever mechanism for

-- 16. Hall of Healing.
-Worked from a natural cavern, the wards cut into sides of the walls.
-2 guards. - 17.
-Hallway.
+- moving the stairs is set in the wall, just inside and to the right of the door.
+It is Extremely Hard (-30) to find. - Hall of Healing.
+Worked from a natural cavern, the wards cut into sides of the walls, 2 guards. - Hallway.
 Walled off, they once led to the Third and Fourth barracks, now abandoned. - 18.
 Rooms of the Lesser Healers. - 19.
 Brenn's quarters. - 20.
-Ward of the Ill.
-Here the sick are isolated.
+Ward of the III.
+Here the sick are isolated,